PyroMikeGit/IronMonPlat/README.md

 - Added a Credits Section for the Mod (V0.1.0)
 - Modified Start Screen for Saved Games (V0.1.0)
 - Modified the dialogue for the Beginning TV Screen (V0.1.0)
+- Modified the dialogue for the Briefcase Section (V0.1.1)

 ## Current Roadmap for Updates:

 - Figure out what to put for that one leftover box in Mod Credits
-- Modify the briefcase section to make resets a bit more interesting.
+- ~~Modify the briefcase section to make resets a bit more interesting.~~
 - Add Message in Save Menu to remind BizHawk players to Flush Save Ram when they save in-game
 - Replace all enemy trainer dialogue from Twinleaf to Gym 1
 - Replace all important dialogue from Twinleaf to Gym 1